Phuire-Research/Round8/Round8 8 by 11rds Mult to Max.md

 Difference: 8,070,450,532,247,928,832
 Percent Utilization: 114.29%

-## Verdict Round8 still the Victory
+## Verdict: Round8 Still the Victory

-Noting that due to the Full Twist being some 7,88,88,88,88,88,88,88,88,88,88 we do does 1.7% of that Count Range leaving the Total Improve 12.5%.
+Noting that due to the Full Twist being some 7,88,88,88,88,88,88,88,88,88,88 we do use 1.7% of that Count Range leaving the Total Improvement at 12.5%.

-Likewise due to the consistency of this trend we should point out that Round8 Unsigned to 64bits would only have a 7% lead over Hexed Binary at 64bits like it's 16bit prior.
+Likewise due to the consistency of this trend we should point out that Round8 Unsigned to 64 bits would only have a 7% lead over Hex Binary at 64 bits like its 16-bit prior.

 However when you place the Network Effect into Perspective.
-That is a minimum of a 7% improvement regardless of bit range that increase to 14.29% when fit to the exact range of Round8.
+That is a minimum of a 7% Performance Improvement regardless of Bit Range that increases to 14.29% when fit to the exact Range of Round8.

-Finally, we should note that this is just the representation space differential.
-What comes into view after such is the difference of calculation.
+Finally, we should note that this is just the Representation Space differential.
+What comes into view after such is the difference of Calculation.

-### 64bit Unsigned Comparison Short Rotation Case (1bit into Rotation)
+### 64-bit Unsigned Comparison: Short Rotation Case (1 bit into Rotation)
-7% is the Minimum when cut off at 1bit into a range, 14.29% is the Max at Full Range Expressed (3bits per Rotation).
-Where 1 bit enables our Marquee to Count into the Final Range of 64bits, but would have no Final Twist Case.
-Would still Feature the Same 7% Performance Improvement Unsigned 16bits.
+7% is the Minimum when cut off at 1 bit into a Range, 14.29% is the Maximum at Full Range Expressed (3 bits per Rotation).
+Where 1 bit enables our Marquee to Count into the Final Range of 64 bits, but would have no Final Twist Case.
+Would still Feature the Same 7% Performance Improvement as Unsigned 16 bits.